 The CLMP offers training and technical assistance for the following volunteer lake monitoring programs:

-View our 2017 CLMP Participating Lakes.
-You may also view past CLMP Annual Reports to learn more about what these types of monitoring and data can show.
+View past CLMP Annual Reports to learn more about what these types of monitoring and data can show.

 More Information